anvilgeorge/anti-scraping-tool/README.md

 	block drop in quick on $ext_if inet from { <blocked_ips> } to any

+ You will need to restart the packet filter after adding ips to be blocked.

+ 	eg. service pf restart

 This assumes you are running the pf packet filter on your system.